europython2023gametournament/supremacy/README.md

 ## How to participate?

-- Register your team filling in the form at ....
+- Register your team filling in the form at https://forms.gle/v2s9oHZ1xLTUo5ov7 (30 spots available)
-- You will be given a private GH repository
+- You will be given a private GH repository in the `europython2023gametournament` organisation
 - Read the game rules below and start working on your bot
+- Once your bot is ready, make sure you copy it into the `main` branch of the repo you were given
+- Deadline is 15:00 on Friday July 21st

 ## TL;DR